gae-init/gae-init-docs/main/templates/quickstart/make.md

 3. Edit `main/templates/welcome.html` and change `Hello, world!` to something else, like `Hello, all!`.

-4. When you save, you should see the change in the browser without reloading.
+4. When you save, you should see the change automatically reloading in the browser.